-Protecting your property from water leaks
+Protecting your park home from water leaks

 Water damage is the second largest cause of property insurance claims.
 Leaks that go unchecked can cause thousands of pounds worth of damage and properties can take months to dry out before repairs can be completed.
 You may therefore need to relocate to alternative premises whilst this is being carried out.

-Insurers have seen incidents where a small water leak has quickly escalated into a much larger loss.
+Park home insurers have seen incidents where a small water leak has quickly escalated into a much larger loss.
 Whilst your insurance policy may provide cover should an insured loss occur, it cannot compensate for the inconvenience and disruption you may face.

 Acting quickly when you discover a water leak can mean the difference between a small clean up job or extensive damage and inconvenience.